 • You must prove that it is in the United States’ national interest to waive the requirement for you to have a US job offer from a company with an approved labor certification.

-Frequently Asked Questions About the E2 Visa to a Green Card process
+Frequently Asked Questions About the E2 Visa to a Green Card Process

-How to convert my E 2 visa to a Green Card?
+How to convert my E2 Visa to a Green Card?

-Can I marry and get the Green card with lawful permanent residence?
+Can I marry and get the Green Card with lawful permanent residence?

-What is the difference between the E 2 visa and EB5 visa?
+What is the difference between the E2 Visa and EB5 Visa?

-A key difference is that the E2 visa is a non-immigrant visa.
-It doesn’t directly lead to a green card or permanent residence, whereas an EB5 visa does.
 While both programs require a substantial investment in a US business (either existing business or new business) the terms of the program are notably different.

 Can I apply for a change in my immigration status myself?